The Link Between Education and Incarceration: The NAACP Report

 "A poor drug addict needs the same thing as a rich drug addict," Jealous told the Washington Post.
 "They don't need prison.
 Sending them to rehab costs less.
 The money that we use to spend on prisons that are failing, that are too big, when we could send people to rehab that costs less, we take from our kids, we take from our schools."

-While reform will be long and complex, it is garnering support from key policy and lawmakers since the release of the NAACP's report.
-Some of the names ready to launch changes include Grover Norquist, the president of Americans for Tax Reform, former speaker Newt Gingrich and Mike Jimenez, president of the California Correctional Peace Officers Association.
+While reform will be long and complex, it has garnered support from key policymakers and lawmakers since the release of the NAACP's report.
+Some of the names ready to launch changes include Grover Norquist, the president of Americans for Tax Reform, former speaker Newt Gingrich, and Mike Jimenez, the president of the California Correctional Peace Officers Association.

 "Incarceration is the most expensive alternative to dealing with any of these individuals, for dealing with drug addicts, for dealing with mentally ill offenders," Jimenez said.
 "The insanity has got to stop.
 It's high time to make a change."